Multihomogenous Nonnegative Polynomials and Sums of Squares: The Cone of Nonnegative Polynomials

-In this section we construct an isotropic measure introduced by the zonal harmonics, then use a theorem of Lutwak, Yhang and Zhang (Theorem \ref{LYZ} below) on the volume of convex hull of an isotropic measure supported on the sphere.
-Our upper bound for $\vol{\overbar{\pos}_{N,K}}$ then follows from Theorem \ref{LYZ} via duality.
+In this section we construct an isotropic measure introduced by the pointwise evaluation polynomials in Lemma \ref{zonal}, and show that convex hull of this isotropic measure is dual to the cone of nonnegative polynomials.
+Our upper bound for $\mu(\pos_{N,D})$ then follows from Theorem \ref{LYZ} via duality.

-Let us start by defining isotropicity: A measure $Z$ on $S^{t-1}$ is isotropic if for every $x \in \R^{t}$ we have

-We need to introduce one more definition to state the theorem Lutwak, Yhang and Zhang.
-For a convex body $K \in \mathbb{R}^n$ the polar of $K$ denoted by $K^{\circ}$ is defined as follows: